medmonds19/MaryEdmondsPortfolio/translation4.md

  - equum in templum minervae duci is an indirect statement
      -  minervae- minervae is genitive, the temple of Minerva.
      - duci is the passive form of the infinitive of the verb to lead (to be led)
-     - equum is accusative, direct object of the verb ordered, Priamus ordered the horse -in templum is prepositional phrase (to the temple)
+     - equum is accusative, subject of infintive duci -in templum is prepositional phrase (to the temple)

 6. Parse duci.
 - duci is the passive form of the present infintive of the verb duco, which mans to lead. the translation of duci is "to be led"

 7. What case is ei and what role is it playing in the sentence?
-- ei is dative neuter, it is the indirect object that replaces Cassandra, meaning trust was not given to her.
+- ei is dative feminine, it is the indirect object that replaces Cassandra, meaning trust was not given to her.

 8. What is the function of the que in portārumque?
 - adding que means and